Download the PDF

 3. Expanding the mental health and substance use disorder treatment workforce through use of psychiatric pharmacists.

-4. Increasing adoption of innovative care and payment models that integrate services for mental health and SUD into primary care.
+4. Increasing adoption of innovative patient-centered care and payment models that foster bidirectional integration of services for mental health, SUD and primary care that emphasize personalized treatment plans, shared decision-making, and holistic approaches to health care.

 AAPP will actively work with key partners to advance legislative and regulatory policies to: